confused-Techie/sloth/README.md

   - `_timeToRead`: This is a value in minutes, of the estimated time to read the current page.
   - `_date`: This is the date the file was created.
   - `_sidebar`: This is the contents of any `sidebar` value added to the config.
+  - `_markdown`: This is the full contents of the raw markdown document used to build the page.

 # Supported Markdown Extensions